Skip to content

 Sandrine Josso: “Chemical submission is the perfect crime”

-How to protect your glass in the evening?
+How to protect your cup in the evening?

-The increase in cases of chemical submission has created the need to secure drinks at parties to prevent any introduction of unwanted substances.
+The increase in cases of chemical submission has created the need to secure drinks at parties to prevent any insertion of unwanted substances.
 Let's tackle this topic with this article.

 Capote2Verre at the Olympic Games!